 Attention Insight can do this with either a live website (A) or by uploading a design file of the unlaunched website (B):

-In the below image, you’ll see how Attention Insight’s AI-powered heatmap analyzed the popular e-commerce website Skullcandy:
+In the below image, you’ll see how Attention Insight’s predictive eye-tracking heatmap analyzed the popular e-commerce website Skullcandy:

 Technique #2: Landing page analyzers

 OK, so let’s imagine that you are not ready to test or optimize your entire website but just want to analyze how well a specific landing page will perform.
 This can be done with landing page analyzers like this one from Unbounce.

 For landing page analyzers, unfortunately, you’ll need a live, published landing page since it works only with a URL.
 After that, the analyzer will check your landing page based on the current conversion rate, the keywords you’re going for, the industry, the copy (text) it contains, and the page speed.

 It does this with a combination of machine learning, Google’s SEO best practices recommendations, and Unbounce’s own proprietary research.